steveklewis/cog-funcs/topics/third-guide.md

 For the purposes of this essay, I want to cover Virgil and Beatrice as guides, but primarily I want to focus on Bernard as a rational lover of God.
 He loves God for the right reasons.

-** The First Transformation
+** Dante's First Transformation

+If we examine the beginning and the end of the Divine Comedy, a stark contrast emerges.
+At the end, Dante sees God.
+But at the beginning, Dante can only see himself and the dangers that surround him.
+Two objects, worthy of our attention: God and self, self and God.
+One could go as far as to say that Dante, as we come to the beginning of the Divine Comedy, without a guide, has been misguided, and has gotten lost in the dark wood.
+He is lost in all the possibilities of how to be, and doesn't even see the love of God as a proper object.
+In contradistinction, by the end of the Divine Comedy, he has found multiple guides and has learned to love God.
+So what is the thing that changes, between the first canto, and the last canto?
+It would appear that the object of Dante's love has moved from self, towards God.
+And that would be correct.
+But I believe there is more going on here.

-In the first stage, Dante loves self for the sake of himself.
+In the first degree, Dante loves self for the sake of himself.
 This love isn't inherently evil, but it is misguided, and without a guide, leads Dante into the dark wood, where we find him in the first canto.
-We know that his journey will end at stage four, Loving God for God's sake.
-Bernard describes Dante's predicament at the beginning of the Divine Comedy: "The wicked, therefore, walk around in circles, naturally wanting whatever will satisfy their desires, yet foolishly rejecting that which would lead them to their true end, which is not in consumption but in consummation." p.
-22. What is Bernard's solution, his answer?
-Near the beginning of the letter, Bernard lays it out as simply as he can: "My answer is that God himself is the reason to be loved."

-One can imagine the lost Dante hearing that advice at the beginning of his journey and being puzzled Bernard's simple solution.
-Luckily, Bernard knows that answer is meant for those who have already gotten towards the end of their journey.
-His answer is technically correct but makes no sense yet because the inexperienced wayfarer has barely begun the journey.
+We know that his journey will end at stage four, Loving self for God's sake.
+The first transformation occurs as he sees the small hill and desires to get to the top of it, but is waylaid by ferocious beasts.
+Virgil appears, and Dante enters into the second degree of love.

-In the second stage, Dante begins to turn toward God, in loving God for the sake of oneself.
+In the second degree, Dante begins to turn toward God, in loving God for the sake of oneself.
 In this stage, one loves God for the benefits one receives.
 In the first canto we can already see Dante's need for help, and the help he receives in the form of Virgil.
 Dante and Virgil travel all the way through hell, and Dante gets to experience how God keeps him safe on his journey, harrowing as it is.
 We even see Dante begin to increase in his love for God after Dante and Virgil exit the Inferno and stand on the shores of Mount Purgatory.
 There's a wonderful scene near the beginning of the Purgatorio where Virgil and Dante spend some time recovering from their ordeal going through hell.
 They get washed up, and ready to go, and they stand on the shoreline and look up at the mountain they are about to begin climbing, and Dante gives us this image:

 > We still were on the border of the sea,
 > Like people who are thinking of their road,